akinfelami/class-recommender-nlp/README.md

 #### Things to Note

-- dataset is available in `catalog.pkl`, while `model.pkl` is the trained model. `vectors.pkl` is the sentence vectors determined by taking the average of the vectors of words in a sentence but weighted using their tf idf vectors
+- dataset is available in `catalog.pkl`, while `model.pkl` is the trained model. `vectors.pkl` is the sentence vectors determined by taking the average of the vectors of words in a sentence but weighted using their tf idf vectors.
+I have added the files to gitignore because they are too large.
 - to load dataset:

   ```